 Does my operating base have to be in Derbyshire Dales District?

 The base for the operator's licence needs to be within Derbyshire Dales district.
-It is the Council's Policy not to grant a Private Hire Operator's licence for an operator with an operating base outside the Derbyshire Dales District Council area.
+It is the Council's Policy to only grant a Private Hire Operator's licence for an operator with an operating base in the Derbyshire Dales District Council area.
 This is to ensure that proper regulation and enforcement measures may be taken by the Council.
 The law is quite clear that a private hire operator, all drivers and private hire vehicles must be licensed by the same authority.

 As an operator, how should I run my business?